eonist/eonist.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 ## Pros: ✅
 - AppCode can rename symbolically 🏆.
 Meaning it can rename a function or class and globally change every reference in your entire codebase to the new name.
 This is worth the price of admission alone
 - AppCode edits your xcode .xcodeproject file when moving files.
 Everything is perfectly mirrored.
 This is worth its weight in gold alone.
 My projects are going to be so organized.
+You can move files into xcode groups and the files actually go into their respective folders in finder.
+WOW
 - Building an app works, .frameworks seems to work.
 - MY entire complicated "Ultimate SPM workflow" worked out of the box just adding the project folder to AppCode
 - It's fast.
 Unlike xcode